patrickgordon/tanda-punctuality-work-sample/README.md

 1. Run the back end: `cd sinatra_web_server && ruby punctuality.rb`
 1. Run the front end: `npm run dev`
 1. Browse to [http://localhost:3000](http://localhost:3000)

+#### Issues?
+* If you see no data then check your console log for fetch/cross origin issues.
+If this occurs, then please make sure you have installed the gem properly.

 #### Technology:
 * React